PrymalInstynct/CTI_Agent/CTI_Agent_PRD_v4.0.md

 - FR-3.4.1: AI-Driven CPE Construction: The agent MUST use an LLM to construct valid CPE strings for components where they are missing.
 - FR-3.4.2: Threat Contextualization (CWE & MITRE ATT&CK): The agent MUST use an LLM to map CVEs to CWEs and MITRE ATT&CK techniques.
-- FR-3.4.3: Defensive Measure Analysis: The agent MUST use an LLM to find relevant defensive measures (Sigma, Snort, Yara).
+    - FR-3.4.3: Defensive Measure Analysis: The agent MUST use an LLM to find relevant defensive measures, including Snort, Sigma, and Yara rules.
 - FR-3.4.4: AI-Generated Executive Summary: The agent MUST use the LLM at the end of the analysis to generate a 1-2 paragraph executive summary of the findings.
 This summary will be placed at the top of the Markdown report.
 - **FR-3.4.5: Enhanced Defensive Measures**: The agent MUST leverage LLMs and a RAG vector store to provide comprehensive defensive measures, including mitigation, remediation, and patching instructions.
 - **FR-3.4.6: Contextualized CVE Information**: The agent MUST use LLMs to scrape NVD for detailed CVE information and store it in a RAG vector store to provide richer context during analysis.